sudosu4pp/gnx-qemu-edge/readme.md

     DISK_TYPE: "blk"
   ```

-   If it still fails to boot, you can set the value to `ide` to emulate a IDE drive, which is slow but compatible with almost every system.
+   If it still fails to boot, you can set the value to `ide` to emulate a IDE drive, which is slow but requires no drivers and is compatible with almost every system.

 * ### How do I verify if my system supports KVM?